aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 ---
-title: How to Export PSD as PNG with Clipping Mask – Aspose.PSD Java
+title: Managing Clipping Masks in Photoshop Files
 linktitle: How to Export PSD as PNG with Clipping Mask – Aspose.PSD Java
 second_title: Aspose.PSD Java API
 description: Learn how to export PSD as PNG while keeping transparency and clipping mask support using Aspose.PSD for Java.
 This step‑by‑step guide shows how to save PSD as PNG quickly.